azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 - Use `Python 3.8 - AzureML` as the Notebook type in Jupyter
 - We'll be using [scikit-learn](https://scikit-learn.org/stable/index.html) to train a simple `LogisticRegression` classifier

-## Challenge 2 - Model deployment on Azure
+## Challenge 2 - Model deployment as an Azure Container Instance

 :zap: Let's go to **[challenge 2](challenges/challenge_02.md)**!